 They are all ways of facilitating learning and development.
 Teaching is passing on knowledge, training is practicing skills, and coaching is helping you access your potential.
 There is generally a crossover between these three roles.
 At LCC, we prioritize coaching, as in our experience, it gets longer lasting and more powerful results.

 In coaching, we explore topics that correspond to your needs and interests; we help you access your own knowledge and develop your abilities; we target your senses to create positive experience; and we focus on what works for you.

 3. What is the difference between Coaching, Mentoring, Counselling and Pastoral Care?

-Coaching is a development process for achieving specific personal or professional competence, result or goal, whereas Pastoral care is an emotional and spiritual support system, Mentoring provides advice and training, and Counselling provides assistance and guidance in resolving personal or psychological problems.
-Coaching is not a therapy or simply a support service.
+Coaching is a development process for achieving specific personal or professional competence, result or goal; whereas Pastoral care is an emotional and spiritual support system; Mentoring provides advice and training; and Counselling provides assistance and guidance in resolving personal or psychological problems.
+Coaching is neither a therapy nor simply a support service.
 While coaching also provides support, it prepares you for the challenge of taking action to create real changes and outcomes as well.

 4. How many coaching sessions does it take to achieve the goal set?